tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 > I don't know what the time was, but I woke up to some heavy breathing nearby.
 I thought it was Devaraj vaping but he was fast asleep.

 Turned out the dog decided to sleep right next to my side of the tent.
 I could literally feel his hot and heavy breathing, continuously near me.
-I told Deveraj that a black came to visit us in the morning!
+I told Deveraj that a black bear (the chaiwala told us that they frequented the path uphill in search of food sometimes) came to visit us in the morning!
 And he was gullible enough to even say OMG for a second.

 I woke up at around 6o'clock, opened the tent sheets and we woke up to this.